mangits/supra_fitness/README.md

 Use `category` to filter out all but one category.

 Use `age` to filter out all but one age bracket.
-NOTE: You can type in any age.
+*NOTE*: You can type in any age.
 If you type in 26, for example, the api will know to return 29 (the 25-29 age bracket)

 Use `gender` to filter one of the sexes.